JCSheeron/ftArchPostProc/README.md

   The member data can be replaced using the replaceData(dataframe) method.

-  The following read only properties are implemented
+  The following read only properties are implemented:

      name
         string -- object name